 My research

-My research is kindly funded by the Wellcome Sanger Institute and by the Herchel Smith Trust at the University of Cambridge.
+My research is funded by the Wellcome Sanger Institute and by the Herchel Smith Trust at the University of Cambridge.
 I am supervised by Joana Meier and Chris Jiggins.

 Peacock spiders